What is Aluminium Oxide (Al2O3)?

 |Melting Point||2,072 °C|

-- Aluminum oxide is one of the common ingredients in sunscreen and also present in cosmetics such as nail polish, blush, and lipstick.
+- Aluminium oxide is one of the common ingredients in sunscreen and is also present in cosmetics such as nail polish, blush, and lipstick.

 - It is used in formulations of glass.